Last Updated on 1 month by traveldrafts

 #9 Matthias Church & Fisherman’s Bastion

 Matthias Church is another great religious temple in Budapest, but it’s located in Buda, in the heart of the Castle district.
 It used to be the coronation spot of the Hungarian kings and hosted royal weddings.
-Despite having suffered from several renovations, the church has delicate turrets, beautiful details on the exterior, and a unique interior.
+Despite undergoing several renovations, the church retains delicate turrets, beautiful exterior details, and a unique interior.

-Next to the church, you’ll find the fisherman’s bastion, possibly the most beautiful place to take pictures in Budapest.
+Next to the church, you’ll find the Fisherman’s Bastion, possibly the most beautiful place to take pictures in Budapest.
 The view of the parliament and the rest of the city is just astonishing.
-This lookout tower and terrace may look old and historical, but it’s relatively recent.
+This lookout tower and terrace may look old and historical, but they’re relatively recent.
 It was only built in the 19th century.
 Nevertheless, it’s a mandatory stop on any visit to Budapest.

 #10 Ruszwurm Confectionery

 Ruszwurm confectionery is very small and usually crowded during peak season, but you should be fine in winter.
-They are famous for their layers cakes, so this is the time to indulge your sweet teeth.
-We advise you to have an excellent warm coffee and a piece of their delicious cakes before continuing to explore the city!
+They are famous for their layer cakes, so this is the time to indulge your sweet tooth.
+We recommend starting with a warm, excellent coffee and a piece of their delicious cakes before exploring the city!

-Built in the 19th century under Andrassy avenue, it connects the city center with Heroes’ Square.
+Built in the 19th century under Andrassy Avenue, it connects the city center with Heroes’ Square.
 Even today, taking this metro line is a fascinating experience.
 It’s old and classic.
-Even each metro station looks like a small museum!
+Each metro station looks like a small museum!

 You should exit Heroes’ Square station and take the opportunity to appreciate Budapest’s biggest and most important square.